OctahedronBR/site/apresentacao_src/presentation.md

 !SLIDE

-#### "Entre o benefícios da TI estão a redução de custos operacionais, a melhoria de produtividade e a retenção de clientes."
+#### "Among the benefits of IT are the reduction of operational costs, improvement of productivity and customer retention."

-##### **Ana Claudia Plihal**, gerente comercial de PMEs e distribuição Microsoft Brasil
+##### **Ana Claudia Plihal**, SMB Customer, Breadth Resellers & Distribution Manager of Microsoft Brasil

 !SLIDE

-#### "Os ganhos são inúmeros.
-Crescem a eficiência, os lucros, a competitividade e a troca com outros países.
-Sem falar na redução dos gastos com comunicação, algo que ainda compromete o orçamento de muitas empresas."
+#### "The gains are many.
+Growing efficiency, profits, competitiveness and trade with other countries.
+Not to mention the reduction in spending on communication, something that affects the budget of many companies."

-##### **Cássio Tietê**, diretor de marketing Intel Brasil
+##### **Cássio Tietê**, marketing director of Intel Brazil

 !SLIDE